Leixlip United F.C.: Leinster Senior League

 After two years in the A.U.L third division, the team left the A.U.L and enter the Leinster Senior League in 1988/89.
 Initially entering into Division 1A and Division 2B, during the following half a decade the club were relegated into Division 1b.

 While the club remained between the 1A and 1B divisions of the Leinster Senior League for a period, on the final day of the 2011/2012 season, the club won promotion to Senior 1.
 Having been relegation candidates early on in the season, the club beat St. James Gate in the Iveagh Grounds and on the final day of the season.
 This began the start of what would three back-to-back promotions.
 In 2012/2013, Leixlip won the Senior 1 title ahead of UCD and Verona FC.
 In doing so, they reached the highest tier of the Leinster Senior League: Senior Sunday.
 This would be the first time the club would ever compete at this level.

 In 2014/2015, Leixlip where immediately relegated from the Senior division.
 In the Senior 1 Sunday campaign in 2015/2016, the club reached a "respectable" 7th place.

 The 2016/2017 season saw Leixlip win promotion to the Senior division again for the second time ever in the club's history.
 This season saw Leixlip finish third in the league behind Newbridge and Portmarnock respectively.

 In the 2017/2018 season, Leixlip were relegated from the Senior Division.

+In February 2025, a planning application was submitted to Kildare County Council for developments to the clubhouse, expected to cost €796,000.